jellyfin/jellyfin.org/docs/general/community-standards/index.md

 At all times when interacting with the Jellyfin community via any method (Matrix, Forums, etc.), you must abide by the following:

-- **Respect others and remember the Human.** Do exhibit kindness and empathy to others and make them feel welcome. **Do not antagonize, flame, insult, demean, abuse, or harass others.** Do not use slurs or sexualized language.
+- **Respect others and remember they're Human.** Do exhibit kindness and empathy to others and make them feel welcome. **Do not antagonize, flame, insult, demean, abuse, or harass others.** Do not use slurs or sexualized language.
 Do not dox or otherwise expose others' private information, even if it is shared publicly elsewhere. **Always act in good faith and give other contributors the benefit of the doubt.** Try to read positivity rather than negativity into communications where at all possible.

 - **Do not engage in, encourage, facilitate or discuss piracy in any Jellyfin communities.** Jellyfin is a media server system for your own media collection; how you obtain media is not our concern and is not to be discussed in our communities in any form. **Do not ask about where or how to obtain media**, **do not ask about, sell, trade, or otherwise facilitate access to other users' servers** or **discuss any piracy related topics.
 This includes discussing technologies commonly used for piracy and personal philosophies about it**, in our communities.
 Please also refrain from discussing any topic that is closely related to piracy or accompanying topics and technology.